jeandrek/do-it/README.md

 # do-it
-do-it is a toy procedural imperative (although everything is an expression for simplicity) programming language I'm writing to gain experience in code generation.
+Do-it is a toy procedural imperative (although everything is an expression for simplicity) programming language I'm writing to gain experience in code generation.
 It uses Scheme S-Expression syntax and the compiler is written in Scheme.

 **Warning: Perhaps messy code!** Suggestions are very welcome.